Inwerpsel/use-theme-editor/README.md

 - Import 1 function in your own app
 - Anything in between the previous options

+## Status

+While most features are quite stable, various parts are being worked on at the moment.
+If you'd like to make use of this repo in any form, but can't find everything you need to set it up (be it documentation or functionality), feel free to open a new issue describing your needs and they'll be prioritized.

 ## Demo

 > ⚠️The demo is currently NOT ALWAYS WORKING on GitHub Pages, while the build is being set up.